SumiSastri/dev-blogs/docs/auth/how-does-auth-work.md

 The Post Master has a set of scopes - to check your passport/ driving licence / utility bill - these are the Post Master's authorisation scopes.
 If he can not use these scopes, he may ask for other substitute or equivalent scopes - a credit card or bank card with your name on it, a bank statement with your address, any photo-identity.
 These are variable scopes.

- Similarly a Jot will have different scopes depending on the resource requested which are contained in the request header of the API-call that scope your authorisation - you are scoped to receive the parcel with the matching tracking order.
+ Similarly a JWT token will have different scopes depending on the resource requested which are contained in the request header of the API-call that scope your authorisation - you are scoped to receive the parcel with the matching tracking order.
 The tracking order is a scope.

  A scope simply is a set of rules that authorise you to receive or perform actions as defined by the scope.